 The in-class group presentations and responses will be worth 25 percent of your final grade.
-This grade will be assigned based on: a) the overall quality of the group presentation and response (a single grade assigned to the group); b) group member evaluations of each group member's performance; and c) attendance at group planning sessions (an attendance sheet will be posted to the class web site).
+This grade will be assigned based on:

+b) group member evaluations of each group member's performance; and c) attendance at group planning sessions (an attendance sheet will be posted to the class web site).

-These in-class presentations will take place March 4 and 11.
-I will group like groups with like groups and will distribute a presentation schedule by late February.
+These in-class presentations will take place May 18 and June 1.
+I will group like groups with like groups and will distribute a presentation schedule by early May.